 The next to give evidence was Samuel Roberts himself who stated that he had given up the keys to the properties the previous August, but had received them back the Monday before the body was found.
 Although he had given six or seven up he had only received five back.

-He claimed that he had never opened the door of number 126, and he was emphatic that he did not know the deceased and had never spoken to her.
+He claimed that he had never opened the door of the empty house, and he was emphatic that he did not know the deceased and had never spoken to her.

 ANOTHER MISSING GIRL

 From reading the inquest reports, it is evident that the police, the Coroner and the Jury were becoming highly suspicious of the Roberts family.